timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

 the repositories using git as well.
-Software such as [nb](https://xwmx.github.io/nb/) and [kb](https://github.com/gnebbia/kb) are additionally useful for storing and managing the markdown notes in-repo.
+Software such as [nb](https://xwmx.github.io/nb/) and [kb](https://github.com/gnebbia/kb) are additionally useful for storing and managing the markdown notes in the repository.
 They provide searching, linking, and tagging functionality.

 Beyond the software tools I use to facilitate journaling,